David Wightman (painter)

 David Wightman (born in Stockport, Greater Manchester 1980) is an English painter known for his abstract and landscape acrylic paintings using collaged wallpaper.
+The art critic Tabish Khan has said that Wightman has "invented a unique way of creating paintings using collaged wallpaper".
 He graduated with an MA in Painting from the Royal College of Art in 2003.
 He lives and works in London.

 In 2003, after being nominated for the Lexmark European Art Prize, (and while still studying at the Royal College of Art), Meredith Etherington-Smith, former editor of Art Review, said of his short-listed piece: "David Wightman frames his picture perfect Swiss postcard in the cool collateral of a Ben Nicholson modernist painting".